romeerez/orchid-orm/docs/src/guide/relation-queries.md

   .select('title', 'author.name');
 ```

-The relation can be loaded using `.select` and related records will be added to each record.
+The relation can be loaded by placing a callback in `.select`, related records will be added to each record.

 `belongsTo` and `hasOne` will add an object (can be `null` if not found).